tim0git/terraform-aws-gameday-template/README.md

 Right lets get some security in place, we don't want to be hacked on gameday do we?

+We will do this in phases, as some security groups reference another therefore, we must build them in a specific order.

+In the terminal run `make security_groups_alb_endpoints`

+When this is complete

+In the terminal run `make security_groups_ecs_autoscaling_group`

+When this is complete

-In the terminal run `make security groups`
+In the terminal run `make security_groups_rds`

 >This will create security groups for the public load balancer. ecs service, autoscaling group, rds database and vpc endpoints.